In

 I received my pre-ordered

-iPad mini but immediately became more selective to applications.
-I keep on the mini only those programs I am likely to use.
+iPad mini on December 7 and immediately started loving it.
+During its initial setup, I simply copied the content of my iPad3 to the iPad mini, but became more selective about applications.
+I keep on the mini onlyprograms I am likely to use.
 It is convenient to have two machines that are programmed alike but fulfill different purposes.
 The

 iPad 3 is the tablet I now use at home as my "